jarusll/the-logs/index.md

 I have been itching alot to mess around with testing.
 Especially TDD.
 I am looking into it.

+I started reading `Unit Testing: Principles, Practices & Patterns`.
+I really want to tinker with a good oop system but the only one which I like is smalltalk, nothing comes closer to the interactability of its IDE.
+I'll try it after testing for TDD.

 # 2022-04-18

 I had the day for myself.
 I am going to write about my DND character and play some Divinity with Wolfie.